Race Recap: Surf Coast Century, 50km

 Three kilometres in and we were in amongst the rolling hills of 4WD tracks (Gilbert St).
 Hiking the hills I fell in line with another runner Kristen, from Canberra.
 She too had run UTA22 and this was also her first ultra having (also) never run a marathon (yay!
 I’m not the only one to go straight to ultra).

-Lucy B flew past us on one ascent, she really did make it look easy.
+Lucy B flew past us on one ascent, she did make it look easy.
 She was running leg 3 as part of the relay.

-The 2017 course detour was: Mt Ingoldsby Road, followed by Distellery Creek Road before taking Whites track, back onto Gilbert Street.
+The 2017 course detour was: Mt Ingoldsby Road, followed by Distillery Creek Road before taking Whites track, back onto Gilbert Street.
 To be honest I don’t remember much of what the detour track was like.
 I do however remember noting how ripped up the track was.
 The erosion combined with the wheel ruts made it not the most elegant part of the trail.

-Kristen and I chatted on an off for about 15km.
+Kristen and I chatted on and off for about 15km.
 I told her whatever I could remember of the course until the aid station, from more rolling hills to single tracks.
 I could tell she was enjoying it as the landscape was very different from what she had been training on back in the ACT.

 One thing is for certain, two years is long enough for you to forget what an event is like, but also long enough to make everything feel new again.